First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 Indigenous Services Canada's role is to assess the merit of the proposal against the criteria provided below.
 All criteria below must be met in order for proposals to move onto the next step in the evaluation process (for example, science peer review).

-• The lead of the primary research project must partner with a PhD or MSc -level scientist(s) who has a strong background in chemical/biological/radiological exposure assessment, environmental epidemiology and human biomonitoringFootnote 4, and a track record of peer-reviewed publications in the field of the proposed project.
+• The lead of the primary research project must partner with a PhD or MSc -level scientist(s) who has a strong background in chemical/radiological exposure assessment, environmental epidemiology and human biomonitoring,Footnote 3, and have a proven track record of peer-reviewed publications in the field of the proposed project

-• Sampling of traditional foods, water, indoor air or soil (soil sampling must not pertain to a site risk assessment)
+• Sampling of traditional foods, water, indoor air or soil (soil and water sampling must not be related to assessments of contaminated sites, improper waste management and/or wastewater)

 • Project must include the integration of local and traditional knowledge.